biminkoju/the-cult-of-integral/README.md

 ### What does this mean?

-The Cult of Integral is a cult dedicated to the creation of original copypasta, that are both high in quality and dedicated to the community of r/copypasta.
+The Cult of Integral is a cult dedicated to the creation of original copypasta, that is both high in quality and dedicated to the community of r/copypasta.

 Examples of copypasta typical of The Cult of Integral include copypasta relating to cum, copypasta designed to make people go "wtf", copypasta designed for trolling, copypasta in praise of r/copypasta, meta copypasta, etc.